 Discharges from MS4s (systems designed to collect and convey stormwater runoff) are regulated by Ecology under the NPDES program.
 The municipal NPDES permit seeks to control or reduce pollutant discharge to the maximum extent practicable, primarily through programmatic efforts.
 The city is regulated by Ecology as a Phase II permittee.
 The first Phase II Permit became effective on February 16, 2007, was modified in 2009, and expired on February 15, 2012.
 Ecology extended the 2007-2012 Phase II Permit requirements until July 2013.
 The second Phase II Permit was issued on August 1, 2012 and became effective on August 1, 2013.
 Ecology extended the 2013-2018 Phase II Permit requirements until July 2019.
 The third Phase II Permit was issued on July 1, 2019 and became effective on August 1, 2019.
-For fiscal year 2023 (July 1, 2022 through June 30, 2023), the city was charged an annual permit fee of \$68,695 by Ecology.
+The expiration date is expected to be July 31, 2024, however, as the two previous permit cycles were extended for a year and the next permit is yet to be finalized, this plan does not include additional permit requirements anticipated to become effective on August 1, 2024.
+When the next Phase II Permit is issued, an updated SWMP will be developed.
+For fiscal year 2024 (July 1, 2023 through June 30, 2024), the city was charged an annual permit fee of \$72,665 by Ecology.
 This annual fee will likely increase with future Phase II Permit updates.